Lost Traffic Ticket in NevadaPage OverviewSUMMARY: How to Find Lost Nevada Traffic Ticket Information

 In Nevada, you have three ways to plead:

 The first two options require paying the ticket fine posted on your traffic citation.
 Pleading "not guilty," however, calls for presenting your defense before the presiding court.
-If you opt for challenging your traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer in Nevada.
+If you opt for challenging the moving violation that resulted in a traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer in Nevada.

 (Plead Guilty or No Contest)